sanger-pathogens/Unicycler/README.md

                                          bold = longest contigs, higher misassembly rate --linear_seqs LINEAR_SEQS            The expected number of linear (i.e. non-circular) sequences in the underlying sequence (default: 0)

 ```

 ### Advanced options

 Run `unicycler --help_all` to see a complete list of the program's options.
 These allow you to turn off parts of the pipeline, specify the location of tools (only necessary if they are not in PATH) and adjust various settings:

 ```
 SPAdes assembly:
   These options control the short read SPAdes assembly at the beginning of the Unicycler pipeline.

   --spades_path SPADES_PATH           Path to the SPAdes executable (default: spades.py)
+  --no_correct                        Skip SPAdes error correction step (default: conduct SPAdes error
+                                      correction)
-  --no_correct                         Skip SPAdes error correction step (default: conduct SPAdes error correction) --min_kmer_frac MIN_KMER_FRAC        Lowest k-mer size for SPAdes assembly, expressed as a fraction of the read
+  --min_kmer_frac MIN_KMER_FRAC       Lowest k-mer size for SPAdes assembly, expressed as a fraction of the read
                                       length (default: 0.2)
   --max_kmer_frac MAX_KMER_FRAC       Highest k-mer size for SPAdes assembly, expressed as a fraction of the read
                                       length (default: 0.95)
-  --kmer_count KMER_COUNT              Number of k-mer steps to use in SPAdes assembly (default: 10)
+  --kmer_count KMER_COUNT             Number of k-mer steps to use in SPAdes assembly (default: 10) --depth_filter DEPTH_FILTER         Filter out contigs lower than this fraction of the chromosomal depth, if
+                                      doing so does not result in graph dead ends (default: 0.25)

+miniasm+Racon assembly:
+  These options control the use of miniasm and Racon to produce long-read bridges.

+  --no_miniasm                        Skip miniasm+Racon bridging (default: use miniasm and Racon to produce
+                                      long-read bridges)
+  --racon_path RACON_PATH             Path to the Racon executable (default: racon)

 Assembly rotation:
   These options control the rotation of completed circular sequence near the end of the Unicycler pipeline.

   --no_rotate                         Do not rotate completed replicons to start at a standard gene (default:
-                                       completed replicons are rotated) --start_genes START_GENES            FASTA file of genes for start point of rotated replicons (default: start_genes.fasta) --start_gene_id START_GENE_ID        The minimum required BLAST percent identity for a start gene search (default: 90.0) --start_gene_cov START_GENE_COV      The minimum required BLAST percent coverage for a start gene search (default: 95.0) --makeblastdb_path MAKEBLASTDB_PATH  Path to the makeblastdb executable (default: makeblastdb) --tblastn_path TBLASTN_PATH          Path to the tblastn executable (default: tblastn)
+                                      completed replicons are rotated) --start_genes START_GENES           FASTA file of genes for start point of rotated replicons (default: start_genes.fasta) --start_gene_id START_GENE_ID       The minimum required BLAST percent identity for a start gene search (default: 90.0) --start_gene_cov START_GENE_COV     The minimum required BLAST percent coverage for a start gene search (default: 95.0) --makeblastdb_path MAKEBLASTDB_PATH
+                                      Path to the makeblastdb executable (default: makeblastdb) --tblastn_path TBLASTN_PATH         Path to the tblastn executable (default: tblastn)

 Pilon polishing:
   These options control the final assembly polish using Pilon at the end of the Unicycler pipeline.

   --no_pilon                          Do not use Pilon to polish the final assembly (default: Pilon is used) --bowtie2_path BOWTIE2_PATH         Path to the bowtie2 executable (default: bowtie2) --bowtie2_build_path BOWTIE2_BUILD_PATH
                                       Path to the bowtie2_build executable (default: bowtie2-build) --samtools_path SAMTOOLS_PATH       Path to the samtools executable (default: samtools) --pilon_path PILON_PATH             Path to a Pilon executable or the Pilon Java archive file (default: pilon) --java_path JAVA_PATH               Path to the java executable (default: java) --min_polish_size MIN_POLISH_SIZE   Contigs shorter than this value (bp) will not be polished using Pilon (default: 10000)

+VCF:
+  These options control the production of the VCF of the final assembly.

+  --bcftools_path BCFTOOLS_PATH       Path to the bcftools executable (default: bcftools)

 Graph cleaning:
   These options control the removal of small leftover sequences after bridging is complete.

   --min_component_size MIN_COMPONENT_SIZE
-                                       Unbridged graph components smaller than this size (bp) will be removed from the final graph (default: 1000) --min_dead_end_size MIN_DEAD_END_SIZE
+                                      Graph components smaller than this size (bp) will be removed from the final graph (default: 1000) --min_dead_end_size MIN_DEAD_END_SIZE
                                       Graph dead ends smaller than this size (bp) will be removed from the final graph (default: 1000)

 Long read alignment:
   These options control the alignment of long reads to the assembly graph.

   --contamination CONTAMINATION       FASTA file of known contamination in long reads --scores SCORES                     Comma-delimited string of alignment scores: match, mismatch, gap open, gap
                                       extend (default: 3,-6,-5,-2)
   --low_score LOW_SCORE               Score threshold - alignments below this are considered poor (default: set
                                       threshold automatically)
 ```